AMD Software: Functionality

 Radeon Anti-Lag reduces input latency.
 It helps when the GPU is bottlenecking the CPU and is supported in DirectX 9, 11, and 12.
 Radeon Super Resolution is image upscaling technology similar to FidelityFX Super Resolution (FSR), but it does not have to be customized for specific games.
 It works on thousands of games, but AMD recommends using FSR when available.
 Radeon Boost also uses image upscaling to increase performance, but unlike AMD's other technologies, it does this only at certain times, such as when rapidly moving the mouse.
 This is interpreted as an action-heavy scene where image quality can temporarily be decreased without much noticeable effect.
 This only works in supported games.
 AMD Fluid Motion Frames 2 (AFMF2) generates additional frames using AI.
 It is a driver-level solution that works with all games.
 HYPR-RX enables Radeon Anti-Lag, Boost, Super Resolution, and AFMF2.
 In supported games, this is done automatically according to a user's AMD Software settings; otherwise, it requires some configuration in-game.
-HYPR-RX requires an RDNA3 OR RDNA4 GPU.
+HYPR-RX requires an RDNA3 or RDNA4 GPU.

 Radeon Chill lowers performance when the AMD drivers detect idle moments in games and can set frame rate caps.
 Smart Access Memory enables potential performance boosts on systems that use both AMD Ryzen CPUs and Radeon video cards.
 Radeon Enhanced Sync reduces screen tearing like v-sync, but it avoids capping frame rates at the monitor's refresh rate.
 This can reduce the input lag associated with v-sync.
 This is limited to DirectX 9, 10, and 12.

 AMD Link allows users to stream content to mobile devices, compatible Smart TVs, (Note: Supported platforms for AMD Link on Smart TVs include Android TV 7+ and Apple TV fourth generation or later on tvOS 12+.) and other PCs with Radeon video cards, enabling them to use their PC and game on them remotely.
-It can be used both locally as well as over the internet.
+It can be used both locally and over the internet.
 The client requires a free app, which is available via Google Play, Apple App Store, and Amazon Appstore.
-Support for AMD Link has been axed in AMD Software releases from January 2024 onwards, citing the availability of alternatives and to focus driver development resources elsewhere.
+Support for AMD Link has been removed in AMD Software releases from January 2024 onward, citing the availability of alternatives and to focus driver development resources elsewhere.

+Starting in 2026, AMD now optionally allows users to install a large language model AI alongside AMD Software.
+Users must opt in to this.
+The software runs locally on the user's hardware.
+No data is sent to datacenters or cloud computing services, bypassing the need for logins or subscriptions.
+The frontends are preconfigured to work on AMD hardware and only require users to choose an LLM to use, such as GPT-OSS.